Skip to Main Content

 When it comes to eating, the pain and tenderness in the mouth can deter your cat from eating normally.
 Soft foods can help, but if your cat continues to avoid food, it is essential to consult your veterinarian.
 They can provide further pain management options or check for any complications.

-How can you manage your cat's pain after dental surgery?
+How can I manage my cat's pain after dental surgery?

 The veterinarian may have used locally injected numbing agents in your cat's mouth to manage pain during the tooth extraction surgery.

-These local anesthesia effects can last between 6-24 hours, depending on the type of medication used.
-After the effects wear off, you will probably be asked to administer oral medication to control the pain at home.
+These local anesthetic effects can last between 6 and 24 hours, depending on the type of medication used.
+After the effects wear off, you will likely need to administer oral medication to control the pain at home.

 It's important to closely monitor your cat's recovery and watch for signs that they are still in pain.